11001 vRddhir Adaic ←

 svarAdi-nipAtam avyayam PANINIRULES 11037

-svarAdi and nipAta are unchanging.mmmmmmmmm glosses glosses ^ C+ 43
+svarAdi and nipAta are unchanging.mmmmmmmmm glosses glosses ^ C+ 44

-These are two groups of unchanging words.
+These are two groups of unchanging words: the svarAdi and the nipAta.

 The nipAta will be described in rules prAg rIzvarAn@ nipAtAH to adhirIzvare.